dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

 ```
 with this code you will end up with a binary tree with 7 elements and all of them are going to be placed in this simple tree base structure.

-## adding elements to the binary tree
+## Adding elements to the binary tree
-You can easily add more elements by creating new nodes and add them to specific points in your binary list
+You can easily add more elements by creating new nodes and adding them to specific points in your binary list
-code exemple:
+code example:
 ```csharp
 // Add more elements to the binary tree
         BinaryTreeNode newNode1 = new BinaryTreeNode { Value = "Slipknot" };